kleros/kleros-docs/products/court/README.md

 * Once a Dapp sends a dispute, the system randomly picks jurors in a court specified for the case in question.
 * The case enters the evidence submission period where all interested parties (disputing parties, jurors, challengers, and any external agent) are able to submit their evidence.
 * After the evidence period is finished, jurors are able to vote on the case.
 For now, Kleros jurors can vote 'Yes', 'No' and 'Refuse to Arbitrate'.
-The third option is available in cases of an invalid submissions, illegal or morally unacceptable content or evidence.
+The third option is available in cases of an invalid submission, illegal or morally unacceptable content or evidence.

 ![](../../.gitbook/assets/kleros-arbitration.png)